All Episodes

 Better health to him.

-There's some coincidences about this New York bombing that are starting to disturb me that some folks are trying to make their rhetoric match their actions.
+There are some coincidences about this New York bombing that are starting to disturb me that some folks are trying to make their rhetoric match their actions.

 I wonder if a Democrat president would authorize wiretaps on these terrorists.

-Not only that, I also wonder if they had some of the same people, because yesterday, when the planning stages would have been happening, just might have been the death of Stalin and the birth of the founder of the German Communist Party.
+Not only that, I also wonder if they had some of the same people because yesterday, when the planning stages would have been happening, just might have been the death of Stalin and the birth of the founder of the German Communist Party.

 Good Lord have mercy, sir.